Free Spirit

 Travel Tips for Solo Female Travellers

-If you want to travel abroad as a solo female traveller, look no further.
-We have put together a list of places to go and the top tips to remember when you visit.
+If you want to travel abroad as a solo female traveller, then look no further.
+We have put together a list of places to go and some top tips to guide you on your travels.

 Top tips:

-1. Share your location with loved ones at home
+2. Share your travel plans and location with loved ones at home

 7. Avoid walking alone at night